XiyunYue/Harry-Potter-and-the-Matting-Muggles/README.md

  Performance Evaluation
 - For the operation of the entire algorithm we propose a time recording to avoid producing an overly complex or inefficient program.

-Unit test input
+Unit test - Input
 - Detect whether the read Trimap is in the correct form: detect the matrix data where the read Trimap is located.
 - Avoid it consisting only of 0 or 1, no other data.

-Unit test algorithms
+Unit test - Algorithms
 - Check whether the output of the alpha matte is composed of 0’s and 1’s.
 - If the output matte has either all 0’s or all 1’s it is invalid.
 If the output matte has any other value, it is invalid.
 - Testing whether the color of our extracted foreground changes when combined with the new background.
 Lastly, check if the algorithm for combining the background is correct.